Shreyas194/8-Puzzle-Problem/A*/README.md

 - H2: Manhatten distance from the final box

 Replacing H1 with H2 in "main" solves the puzzle using H2 heuristic

+## Assumption
+Empty space is assumed as 0